bmc-eng/SE2-Coursework/readme.md

 # A New Bank

 A New Bank is an API based banking app that runs in the command line.
+Supported operations:

+SHOWALLACCOUNTS
+NEWCURRENT
+INFO
+TRANSFER 100.0 TO userName

 ## Sprint Rotation